k2view-academy/K2View-Academy/articles/19_Broadway/actors/06_error_handling_actors.md

 <img src="../images/99_actors_06_4.PNG" alt="image" style="zoom:80%;" />

-### Retry Using Error Handling Actors
+### Retry via the Error Handling Actors

-Starting from V8.0, Broadway supports the retry mechanism: if any actor of the stage fails and the retry is set, the actor is executed again.
-The Retry can be configured using the **Retries** and **Interval** fields in the **ErrorHandler** Actor's editor (the default values are 0 and 500 msec).
+Starting from V8.0, Broadway supports a retry mechanism: if any actor of the stage fails and the retry parameters are set, the actor is executed again.
+The retry can be configured using the **Retries** and **Interval** fields in the **ErrorHandler** Actor's editor (the default values are 0 and 500 msec).

 If the Inner Flow is defined in the ErrorHandler's editor, it overrides the Retry logic in the main flow.